The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 Primary Sources:

-Analysis Note: All statistics represent the most recent data available as of October 2025.
+Analysis Note: All statistics represent data available as of publication.
 Population figures use official Census Bureau estimates.
 Infrastructure age data comes from Metro Nashville Water Services public documentation.
 Cost estimates reflect industry averages and may vary based on specific circumstances.